Suyash Jadhav

+Suyash Jadhav is an Indian para-swimmer.
+He is a gold and a double bronze medalist at the Asian Para Games.
+He has won two gold medals at the World Games and three silver medals at the German Swimming Championships.
+Jadhav has also won one gold, one silver, and two bronze medals at the Winter Open Polish Championships.

 Career

 Training at the Deccan Gymkhana in Pune, Jadhav won a silver and a bronze medal at the 2015 IWAS World Games in Sochi, Russia, conducted by the International Wheelchair and Amputee Sports Federation.
-In doing so, Suyash became the first Indian Para swimmer to register the ‘A’ qualifying mark for the 2016 Paralympics in Rio and Tokyo Olympics 2020..
-Now taking training at Balewadi stadium.
+In doing so, Suyash became the first Indian Para swimmer to register the ‘A’ qualifying mark for the 2016 Paralympics in Rio and Tokyo Olympics 2020.{ Now taking training at Balewadi stadium.

 He followed this up with four medals at the 2015 Winter Open Polish Championship in November and won three silver medals at the German swimming championship in 2016.